 Approved programs of study

-An online search is available for all approved programs of study.
+An online search is available for all approved programs of study on the AHPRA website.

 Adequate programs of study